MrL0ck/ld-amxmodx/CONTRIBUTING.md

 ## No Ctrl+C, Ctrl+V

-Please avoid copy-pasting junk of code from other scripts available on the internet.
-If you feel need to do so, please read the respective license for the code, make sure the you place a reference/link to the original source in the newly created content, and adjust the code to the coding standards listed below.
+Please avoid copy-pasting chunks of code from other scripts available on the internet.
+If you feel need to do so, please always read the respective license for the code, make sure the you place a reference/link to the original source in a newly created content, and adjust the code to the coding standards listed below.

 ## Coding Standards